E-Man: Later publications

 In 1989, Comico published an E-Man one-shot (Sept.
 1989) by Cuti and Staton followed by a three-issue miniseries (Jan.-March 1990).
 After Comico's demise, Alpha Productions issued two one-shot publications, E-Man (Sept.
 1993) and E-Man Returns (1994).

 E-Man appeared in the two-page story "Come and Grow Old With Me", by Cuti and Staton, published in the magazine Comic Book Artist #12 (March 2001).

-In 2006, Cuti and Station produced three one-shots released by Digital Webbing Press E-Man: Recharged (Oct.
+In 2006, Cuti and Staton produced three one-shots released by Digital Webbing Press: E-Man: Recharged (Oct.
 2006); E-Man: Dolly (Sept.
 2007); and E-Man: Curse of the Idol, per its cover-logo trademark, a.k.a.
 E-Man: The Idol, as copyrighted, per its postal indicia (Nov.
 2008) abetted by co-writer Randy Buccini on the third.
 The indicia for each listed E-Man as copyrighted by "Joe Staton/First Comics".

 A previously unpublished E-Man story (done originally for Alpha Productions) by Cuti & Staton saw print in Charlton Spotlight #6 (2008) along with an unpublished Mike Mauser story.

-In 2011, E-Man appeared in War of the Independents, a crossover mini-series by Dave Ryan featuring more than 200 independent and creator-owned characters.
+In 2011, E-Man appeared in War of the Independents, a (still-unfinished) crossover mini-series by Dave Ryan featuring more than 200 independent and creator-owned characters.

-In 2014, Charlton Neo announced that Cuti and Staton were collaborating on a new three-part E-Man story to be published in an upcoming issue of Charlton Action, a tribute comic fanzine celebrating Charlton's legacy.
-Staton stated that he was approaching the project as the final E-Man story.
+Since 2014, Cuti and Staton have been collaborating on a new three-part E-Man story, which was to be published in an issue of Charlton Action, a tribute comic fanzine celebrating Charlton's legacy.
+Staton said at the time that he was approaching the project as the final E-Man story.
 The story was finally published in three issues of a rebooted Charlton Arrow in 2017 and 2018.